JohnW876/johnwithey1/README.md

 * Apple Safari - Version 13.1.1 (15609.2.9.1.2)
 * Mozilla Firefox Version 78.0.1 (64-bit)

-The website displayed well on all of the above browsers and all interactive elements were tested and found to be working correctly.
+The website displayed well on all of the above browsers and devices.
+All interactive elements were tested and found to be working correctly except for the issues detailed below which have now been resolved.

+### **Issues**
+1. Testing on the iPhone 5/SE device showed the navbar toggle dropdown was being pushed down and out of position by the logo at its’ usual size.
+2. On the image carousel two of the images appear to jump slightly as they fade from one image to the next.
+3. On the Photography gallery page, two images appear slightly smaller than the others.

+### **Fixes**
+1. Issue 1 - A media query was used to reduce the size of the logo when using devices up to a max of 320px wide, resolving the issue.
+2. Issue 2 - The images were resized and re-uploaded to match the other image sizes, this resolves the issue.
+3. Issue 3 - The images were resized and re-uploaded to match the other image sizes, this resolves the issue.

 ### **Code Validators:**